perpetualKid/BrickPi.Uwp/README.md

 ### Known Issues

-There seems to be an issue using the Mindstorms NXT 2.0 Color sensor ([this one](http://shop.lego.com/en-US/Color-Sensor-9694)) as reported multiple times in BrickPi forum [here](http://www.dexterindustries.com/topic/has-anyone-got-the-colour-sensor-to-work/), [here](http://www.dexterindustries.com/topic/brickpi-colour-sensor/) or [here](http://www.dexterindustries.com/topic/problems-with-lego-color-sensor/), where the sensor does not initialize correctly if running in `SensorType.COLOR_FULL` (all colors enabled).
+There seems to be an issue using the Mindstorms [NXT 2.0 Color sensor](http://shop.lego.com/en-US/Color-Sensor-9694) as reported multiple times in BrickPi forum [here](http://www.dexterindustries.com/topic/has-anyone-got-the-colour-sensor-to-work/), [here](http://www.dexterindustries.com/topic/brickpi-colour-sensor/) or [here](http://www.dexterindustries.com/topic/problems-with-lego-color-sensor/), where the sensor does not initialize correctly if running in `SensorType.COLOR_FULL` (all colors enabled).
 To work around, one has to attach the sensor at the first port of a given Arduino (`SensorPort.Port_S1` or `SensorPort.Port_S3`) and leave the next Port unconnected (`SensorPort.Port_S2` or `SensorPort.Port_S4`), but initialize the same color sensor on both ports

 ```C#